ashlmasc/EventTrackerProject/README.md

 ## Event Tracker - REST API Overview

 The Event Tracker project is a Java-based REST API that tracks workout information in a MySQL database.
-'MyFitnessTracker' is a (soon-to-be) web application designed to track fitness-related data, including workout details, exercise types, durations, and other relevant metrics.
+'MyFitnessTracker' is a web application designed to track fitness-related data, including workout details, exercise types, durations, and other relevant metrics.
 This application provides basic CRUD (Create, Read, Update, Delete) operations through a RESTful API, allowing users to manage workout data efficiently.

 ## Description